 I’m Donal, and I was just eighteen when I embarked on my journey with our family business, balancing responsibilities here and at my part-time job at Dairy Queen.
 Customers at DQ frequently asked about my accent and origin.
 Even though the answer was simple, it often triggered puzzled looks and subsequent questions.

 My challenge wasn’t geographical.
 The real task was explaining this without causing discomfort to the questioner or becoming self-conscious.
 I had been diagnosed with Childhood Apraxia of Speech at two.
 From a young age, the struggle to articulate speech sounds was real, often leading to others guessing my words.
-The challenges of being understood and the teasing of other kids were disheartening.
+I found the challenges of being understood and the teasing of other kids disheartening.

 At Panko, we believe in the power of relationships.
-We recognize that everyone has a unique journey and are committed to being part of yours.
-We strive for excellence in our services because your success matters to us.
+Everyone has a unique journey.
+We want to help you along yours.
+We strive for excellence in our services.
+Your success matters to us.
 Our mission is to empower you in your current chapter and those to come.
-We are here to listen, understand, and help you forge your path.
-When you engage with any team member, expect genuine attentiveness and understanding.
+Lastly, when you engage with any team member, expect genuine attentiveness and understanding.